Icinga/icinga2/doc/21-development.md

 * Uncategorized
   * GitHub Extension for Visual Studio

 After a while, Visual Studio will be ready.

-#### .NET Framework 3.5

-Windows 10 has .NET Framework >= 4.6 installed by default.
-The Icinga Agent Wizard is built on .NET Framework 2.0 which is not included in .NET Framework 4.6.

-Windows 10 provides .NET Framework 3.5 which includes .NET Framework 2.0.

-Navigate into `Control Panel` -> `Programs` -> `Turn Windows features on or off`.
-Select `.NET Framework 3.5 (includes .NET 2.0 and 3.0)` and wait until the installation process is finished.

 #### Flex and Bison